Identify relevant keywords and integrate them into your site to improve your search engine ranking.

 Step 4 - Track results

-It may take time for these changes to your site to have an effect on your search engine ranking.
+It may take time for these changes to your site to affect your search engine ranking.

 - How often search engines index your site is outside our control, but you can request an index with Google and Bing to help these search engines find your new content.